hubsienda/qfun/content/home.md

 wrongRealityCheck: "Sometimes the real problem is that the goal was borrowed, vain, vague, socially rewarded, or never worth having.
 Adding discipline to a bad goal is like fitting racing tyres to a shopping trolley."
 wrongRecommendedAntidote: "Enter the Goalverse path before the fog spreads."

+punkiaResponse: "Corporate fog detected.
+Proteus has opened a window and frightened three consultants."
+punkiaDiagnosis: "Moderate exposure to organised ambiguity."
+punkiaDetectedMyth: "If language sounds strategic enough, the decision underneath must be intelligent."
+punkiaRealityCheck: "Some phrases do not clarify work.
+They anaesthetise it.
+“Alignment” often means nobody wants to admit who actually decides."
+punkiaRecommendedAntidote: "Enter the Punkia path before the meeting reproduces."

+proteusResponse: "Unclassified nonsense detected.
+Proteus has placed it on a tray and is refusing to touch it without gloves."
+proteusDiagnosis: "Mixed myth contamination."
+proteusDetectedMyth: "If something sounds expensive, urgent, innovative, or transformational, it must contain wisdom."
+proteusRealityCheck: "Many impressive claims are just anxiety wearing polished shoes.
+The first useful act is not believing the packaging."
+proteusRecommendedAntidote: "Meet Proteus and let the cube decide which myth deserves humiliation first."

 diagnosisLabel: "Diagnosis"
 detectedMythLabel: "Detected myth"
 realityCheckLabel: "Reality check"